In this article:

-If the gallbladder ejects one of these stones, the stone will travel down its duct and get lodged downstream where the duct of the pancreas drains.
+If the gallbladder ejects one of these stones, the stone will travel down its duct and will lodge downstream where the duct of the pancreas drains.

 This can cause a blockage in the system, similar to flushing an inappropriate item down the toilet, leading to a clog where all the other plumbing pipes converge.

-A blockage where the pancreas drains its contents, will cause an inflammatory response called “pancreatitis.”
+A blockage in the area where the pancreas drains its contents will cause an inflammatory response called “pancreatitis.”